sgoudie77/Restaurant-Site/readme.md

 The code for this project was inspired by multiple YouTube tutorials, and the JavaScript for the menu filter was adapted from FreeCodeCamp tutorials.
 In future updates, this project will include

 - an additional page with a menu filter for categories of menu items
-- an appear on scroll function using jQuery
+- header images on the menu page which change according to the category selected